prideout/clumpy/README.md

 travis

 Create a nice point distribution, cull points that overlap certain areas, then plot them:
+Look at type_code in cnpy

+test_clumpy should have an exec lambda: checks return codes and splits strings.

 beeline to simple movie (no streamlines, no wide points, but YES to a seamless loop)
     clumpy cull_points <input_pts> <sdf_file> <output_pts>